Cray-HPE/docs-csm/install/deploy_management_nodes.md

       > Press 'ESC+@' for Network Boot
       > ```
       >
-      > For HPE NCNs the date configuration menu can be found at the following path: `System Configuration -> BIOS/Platform Configuration (RBSU) -> Date and Time`
+      > For HPE NCNs, the date configuration menu is at the following path: `System Configuration -> BIOS/Platform Configuration (RBSU) -> Date and Time`.
       >
       > Alternatively, for HPE NCNs, log in to the BMC's web interface and access the HTML5 console for the node, in order to interact with the graphical BIOS.
       > From the administrator's own machine, create an SSH tunnel (`-L` creates the tunnel; `-N` prevents a shell and stubs the connection):
       >
       > ```bash
-      > linux# bmc=ncn-w001-mgmt # Change this to be each node in turn.
+      > linux# bmc=ncn-w001-mgmt # Change this to be the appropriate node
       > linux# ssh -L 9443:$bmc:443 -N root@eniac-ncn-m001
       > ```
       >